 Nuclear Medicine Results

-Overlook Imaging’s radiologists are experts in supervising and interpreting radiology examinations.
-They will analyze your nuclear medicine images and send a signed report to your primary care physician or the physician who referred you for the exam.
+Atlantic Health System's radiologists are board-certified and fellowship-trained in the supervision and interpretation of nuclear medicine examinations.
+They will interpret your nuclear medicine images and send a signed report to your primary care physician or the physician who referred you for the exam.